-Note: If you want OPM to review different claims, you must clearly identify which documents apply to which claim.
+Note: If you want OPM to review more than one claim, you must clearly identify which documents apply to which claim.

 Note: You are the only person who has a right to file a disputed claim with OPM.
 Parties acting as your representative, such as medical providers, must include a copy of your specific written consent with the review request.